Distracted Driving Legislation

 Advocacy Partners raise awareness about the need for effective, enforceable hands-free driving legislation.

 Contact Your Legislator

 Call and email your state legislators.
-Tell them you are a constituent and you support HB 1811.
+Tell them you are a constituent and you support a handheld phone ban.
 Not sure who your legislators are?
 No problem.
 Here’s the General Assembly link Who’s My Legislator.